sourcery-ai/sourcery-analytics/docs/source/developer_guide.rst

 clear about how the calculation works.
 For an example, see :py:mod:`.cognitive_complexity`, in which the visitor increments its context penalty for nested structures, and returns the complexity of individual nodes.

 What about walking the tree?
-Well, the list of sub-nodes of a tree is a "fact" about that node, so we can implement the walker as a visitor!
+Well, the list of sub-nodes of a node is a "fact" about that node, so we can implement the walker as a visitor!
 This is the job of the :py:class:`.TreeVisitor` which is used throughout the codebase.
 Let's dig a bit further into how the :py:class:`.TreeVisitor` works, as it's important for development.